Firm Overview

 Bruso v.
 Alexian Brothers Hospital was an Illinois Supreme Court case that resulted in extending the statute of limitations for those who suffer brain damage.
 Bruso gives brain-injured people the unlimited right to file a lawsuit as long as they are still suffering from the disability.

 And Jackson v.
-Michael Reese Hospital & Medical Center established a law of spoliation.
+Michael Reese Hospital & Medical Center helped to establish the law of spoliation of evidence.

 "We've been involved in many cases that have been on the cutting edge of the law, and have successfully broadened as well as created new laws protecting the rights of the injured," Barry says.

-Barry holds the largest personal injury verdict in Illinois, with Proctor v.
-Upjohn Co. - a drug liability case that resulted in a $127 million verdict.
-It is also one of the largest in the United States.
-It also resulted in the largest punitive damages award in Illinois.
+Barry holds the one-time largest personal injury verdict in Illinois, with Proctor v.
+Upjohn Co. – a drug liability case that resulted in a $127 million jury verdict.
+The verdict was the largest personal injury verdict in Illinois for more than 25 years and is still the largest product liability verdict in Illinois.
+It is also one of the largest drug products cases in United States history.
+It also resulted in the largest punitive damages award in Illinois history for a personal injury case.

-When discussing their plans for the future, the twins make their intentions abundantly clear.
+When discussing plans for the future, Goldberg makes his intentions abundantly clear.

-Ian R. Alexander, a partner at Goldberg & Goldberg, has worked with the firm for 10 years and says it's been a "real learning experience at the hands of true masters."
+Ian R. Alexander, a partner at Goldberg & Goldberg, has worked with the firm for over 25 years and says it’s been a “real learning experience at the hands of true masters.”

 Barry, Alexander says, has a philosophy that the deposition is the trial.
-Before the rules changed, he had depositions that lasted for days.
+Before the rules of discovery changed, Barry had depositions that lasted for days.
+The firms philosophy is to investigate every scenario, ask every question and to never be surprised.